DOML-Lang/DOML/README.md

 ;             .Name            = "Copy"
 ```

-Effectively the heirachy looks something like this;
+Effectively the heirachy looks something like this (outdated slightly update it);
 `RootObject.CreateObject("Color")->Object.RunFunction("RGB", [255, 64, 128])` which is broken down into a series of byte code instructions.
 Below is the bytecode representation of the above code;
 ```assembly
 ; This is a comment